Nicolas-Abadia/multi-agent-demos/README.md

 # Multi-Agent Orchestration Workshop Program

-Welcome to the Multi-Agent Orchestration Program!
+Welcome to the Multi-Agent Orchestration Program.
 This project was built as a hands-on workshop for tech clubs on campus at UC Davis, designed to showcase the power and flexibility of coordinating multiple specialized agents using modern frameworks like LangChain and LangGraph.

 ## Purpose